iotaledger/goshimmer/docs/003-markers.md

 The $SI$ is set according to the following rules:
-* Create a new SI if it is the first marker of the new sequence.
+* Inherit the SI from parents if the new marker references the latest marker of a sequence and meets the requirement to set up a new marker without initiating a new MS.
-* Inherit the SI from parents if it references the latest marker of the sequence and meets the requirement to set up a new marker.
+* Create a new SI if it is the first marker of a new sequence.

 The $MI$ is set to $MI = 1+ max(referencedMI)$, which complies to the rule:
 + Marker indexes ($MIs$) are monotonically increasing such that $\forall x \in fc(y)$ => $MI_x > MI_y$, where $fc(y)$ is the future cone of $y$ and $x$ is any message in that future cone.